ezze/nodemon-cluster-issue/README.md

 # nodemon-cluster-issue

-This repo is purposed to reproduce nodemon 2.0.1 restart issue.
+This repo is purposed to reproduce [nodemon 2.0.1 restart issue when using cluster](https://github.com/remy/nodemon/issues/1643).

 ## How to reproduct